visionml/pytracking/INSTALL_win.md

 ```

 **Note:**
-- It is possible to use any PyTorch supported version of CUDA (not necessarily v10), but better be the same version with your preinstalled CUDA incase of
+- It is possible to use any PyTorch supported version of CUDA (not necessarily v10), but better be the same version with your preinstalled CUDA (if you have one)
 - For more details about PyTorch installation, see https://pytorch.org/get-started/previous-versions/.

 #### Install matplotlib, pandas, opencv, visdom and tensorboadX